adorsys/xs2a/doc/roadmap.md

 - Bugfix: Retrieve payment data by redirect-id with correct endpoint
 - Bugfix: Consents without successful authorisation should expire with status Rejected

 ### version 2.6 (Planned date 24.05.2019)
-- Bugfix: scaStatus link not available in response for Update PSU data for payment initiation (Decoupled Implicit)
 - Bugfix: Wrong Error code in payment initiation respond for not supported xml product types
 - Bugfix: startAuthorisationWithPsuAuthentication link not available in response for start the authorisation process for a payment initiation
-- Bugfix: "Currency" should be optional while creating AIS consent
 - Bugfix: Wrong response body for Start Payment Authorisation request Redirect Explicit approach

 ### version 2.7 (Planned date 07.06.2019)
 - Bugfix: Get consent status request do not return mandated lastActionDate attribute in response body
 - Bugfix: startAuthorisationWithPsuAuthentication link not available in response for  start the authorisation process for a payment initiation
 - Bugfix: Populating PSU_DATA table with excessive data
 - Bugfix: Provide correct PSU Data to the SPI in SpiContextData

 ### version 2.8 (Planned date 21.06.2019)
 - Bugfix: Matching of fund confirmation to aspspConsentData